Memoirs: Chapter Three

 It was stimulating to monitor these developments.
 All the same caution became my watchword.
 Retreating into the closet was a necessity if I was to make a career as a college professor.
 But in what field?
 Arriving at UCLA I opted for classics.
 Not having done Latin in high school, I quickly realized that that would be a long road with uncertain prospects at the end.
 So I switched to history.
 Those opting for that major were encouraged to have a related minor.
 I decided to try art history--and was immediately captivated.
 I had not realized that such a field actually existed.
 (Some don't acknowledge it even today--or else they opine that it should not exist.)

 In my general enthusiasm for the visual arts I even toyed with the idea of becoming a painter.
 I knew just what kind I would be.
 I would practice a West Coast version of Abstract Expressionism, the New York School that had risen to prominence with such figures as Jackson Pollock, Willem De Kooning, and Franz Kline.
 Probably, I thought, De Kooning with his brilliant colors and slashing brush strokes would be my model.
 Early in 2012, I went to the huge retrospective of De Kooning, the Dutch-American painter, at the Museum of Modern Art.
+The enchantment had long vanished.
 I hated his (to me) misogynistic works collectively called "Woman" and found the later Alzheimer-blighted canvases pathetic.
 But the big abstractions of the late 'fifties still seem to me right on target.

 At things turned out, I was never to take a studio course in painting, satisfying myself with a few amateurish experiments at home.
 I rightly judged that the academic path of art history was best for me.
 Why then did I decided to emphasize the medieval period?

 Several factors converged.
 First, the overall society kept hammering at the idea that we would be stronger in our battle with world communism if we had an ideology of our own.
 That, it seemed, must be Christianity.
-(This was long before the fad for ersatz Asian religions spawned by the Counterculture.)
+(This was long before the fad for Asian religions spawned by the Counterculture.)
 The Catholic scholars Jacques Maritain and Etienne Gilson, who regarded the works of Thomas Aquinas as the answer to everything, were widely acclaimed as sages, even by non-Catholics.
 I had several goes at reading the works of Thomas, but always got bogged down.
 For their part, the Luce publications promoted their own version of this pro-Catholicism.
 Clare Booth Luce was an enthusiastic convert to Roman Catholicism.

 There was also a “lite” version, if you will, in the form of Anglo-Catholicism, which was actually high Episcopalianism.
 This was the tendency that T. S. Eliot, once my idol, championed.
-For his part, the British historian Arnold J. Toynbee, then much in vogue, seemed to favor it in making religion a major factor in the unfolding of civilizations.
+For his part, the British historian Arnold J. Toynbee, then much in vogue, seemed to favor this approach in making religion a major factor in the unfolding of civilizations.

 I knew that I wanted to become an art historian, so choosing medieval art seemed a good way of fulfilling these spiritual aspirations.